OscarPi/Scoring/README.md

 and then see http://www.modmypi.com/blog/raspberry-pis-remotes-ir-receivers.

-Then copy lircrc from this repsitory to /etc/lirc/.
+Then copy lircrc from this repository to /etc/lirc/.

 #####You will also need:
 - pylirc: https://pypi.python.org/pypi/pylirc